Imagine receiving an SMS stating that your account has been debited with a certain amount, but you aren’t involved in this transaction.

-You can now report fraud using the customer portal or the Wallet app.
-Additionally, you can call on +91 86980 10101 to register a complaint regarding financial scams.
+You can now report fraud using the customer portal – My Account or Bajaj Finserv app.
+Also, you can call on 91 8698010101 to register a complaint regarding financial scams.

 Initially, you can contact customer care stating your issue and requesting them to block all services against your name.
 Afterwards, you need to submit any call recordings, emails, a screenshot of the conversation, and account details to move forward with it.

-Alternatively, you can also raise a request/query with us by following these steps:
+Alternatively, you can also raise a request/query on our customer portal – My Account by following these steps:

-After submitting the request successfully, your Service Request Number (SRN) gets generated instantly, and our customer support representative connects with you within 2 business days to resolve your query.
+After submitting the request successfully, your service request number (SRN) gets generated instantly.
+You can use this number to track the status of your request.
+Our customer support representative connects with you within two business days to resolve your query.